 There are a lot of claims made about different juicer brands and types.
 "This one makes more juice, faster!
 That one extracts more nutrients!
 This one is easier to clean!"
 And so on.
 That's why we put them to the test, to sort the truth from the myths and the best from the rest.
 Here's how we do it.

-Our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
-With 30 years of experience, she's seen lots of new technology enter the kitchen space.
+Our home economist Fiona Mair and tester Chantelle Dart know their way around a kitchen and have endless knowledge about kitchen appliances.
+Fiona's 30 years of experience means she's seen lots of new technology enter the kitchen space.
 She's put many juicers to the test over the years and has fine-tuned our test method to reflect the latest trends, such as the rise in popularity of adding green leafy vegetables to the mix.

 With so many to choose from, what makes us choose one juicer to test over another?
 As with most of our product testing, our aim is to test the most popular brands and types on the market and what you are most likely to see in the shops.
 We cover both fast (centrifugal) and slow juicer types.